top of page

 Day 14.
 After butterflying the upper section of the road for the last time, we will travel back towards Cusco, staying overnight in the nearby town of Pisac, famous for its Incan ruins.
 Overnight in a comfortable hotel next to the Urubamba River, surrounded by beautiful mountains.

 Day 15.
 We will fly from Cusco to Lima where participants will connect with their flights home.
 The tour ends at Cusco airport.
-However, for those with evening flights from Lima we can arrange a day tour in the Cusco area to the ancient Incan sites of Sacsayhuamán, followed (time permitting) by Tambomachay, with its complex of waterfalls & aqueducts in a peaceful verdant valley.

 Your leader will be Andrew Neild, an experienced butterfly tour leader and author of the The Butterflies of Venezuela book series.